Igalia/wpewebkit.org/about/architecture.md

 ## Web page rendering

-<p class="leadin">WPE integrates with the target platform through the WPEPlatform
+<p>WPE integrates with the target platform through the WPEPlatform
 API, which ships as part of WPE WebKit itself.
 Because WPE provides no user-interface toolkit widget, this layer is what turns the rendered web page into pixels on screen and feeds input back to the engine.</p>